-In addition to preventing and prosecuting hate/bias crimes, SUNY Poly University Police also assist in addressing bias-related activities that do not rise to the level of a crime.
+In addition to preventing and prosecuting hate/bias crimes, SUNY Poly University Police also assist in addressing biasrelated activities that do not rise to the level of a crime.
 These activities, referred to as bias incidents and defined by the University as acts of bigotry, harassment, or intimidation directed at a member of group within the SUNY Poly community based on national origin, ethnicity, race, age, religion, gender, sexual orientation, gender identity, disability, veteran status, color, creed, or marital status, may be addressed through the State University's Discrimination Complaint Procedure or the campus conduct code.
 Bias incidents can be reported to University Police, Human Resources, and/or the Title IX coordinator.

-If you are a victim of, or witness to, a hate/bias crime on campus, report it to University Police by calling 518-437-8600 or by dialing 911 from any campus landline, using a Blue Light or other campus emergency telephone, or by stopping by the University Police Department in Nano Fab East Suite 1701.
-University Police will investigate and follow the appropriate adjudication procedures.
+If you are a victim of, or witness to, a hate/bias crime on campus, report it to University Police by calling 315-792-7111; or calling NYCREATES Security at 518-437-8600; or by dialing 911 from any campus landline, using a Blue Light or other campus emergency telephone, or by stopping by the NYCREATES Security Department in Nano Fab East Lobby.
+University Police and NYCREATES Security will investigate and follow the appropriate adjudication procedures.

 Victims of bias crime or bias incidents can avail themselves of counseling and support services from the campus as follows: Counseling Center, Campus Center, Suite 217, 315-792-7172.
-Off-campus: Rape Crisis in Utica is on call 24 hours a day at 315797-7740.
+Off-campus: Rape Crisis in Utica is on call 24 hours a day at 315-797-7740.
 Albany County Crime Victim & Sexual Violence Center is on call 24 hours a day at 518-447-7716.

-For general information on SUNY Poly security procedures, see https://sunypoly.edu/university-police.html or call University Police at 518-437-8600.
+For general information on SUNY Poly security procedures, see https://sunypoly.edu/university-police.html or call University Police at 315-792-7222.